Jewelry Appraisal Types: Value, Retail, and Insurance

 Well, that diamond ring, it cost you almost $4500 after taxes.
 It’s really worth a little over $500.
 That’s just how it goes with retail pricing.
 When you sell jewelry to a company like ours, we actually buy it based on the intrinsic value, meaning the worth of its component parts-the metals and gems, for example-without all the extra prices factoring in for retail or insurance appraisals.
 We then buy it at a lower cost so we can make a profit.

-This differentiation serves to present a very objective process that creates reasonable expectations by all parties.
+This differentiation presents a very objective process that creates reasonable expectations by all parties.
 Understanding the differences among value, retail, and insurance appraisals will provide you with the confidence to make informed decisions regarding your jewelry, whether you are selling, insuring, or buying it.

 Whether you have questions or need an appraisal for your jewelry, come visit one of our PMR locations.
-Our experts will walk you through the intricacies of the valuation process and give you the most for your jewelry to make you comfortable, valued, and cared for.
+Our experts will guide you through the intricacies of the valuation process and ensure you feel comfortable, valued, and cared for.
+If you want to sell gold, we’re here to offer you the most for your jewelry with transparency and expertise.

 Featured Posts